UnKnownnPasta/NotAETools/README.md

 Being used since 2022, the bot has many functions which are used constantly, every day.
 To name a few,

 ## API Calls
-- Utilizes [Warframe](https://www.warframe.com)'s endpoint to track all available fissures
+- Utilizes [Warframe](https://www.warframe.com)'s endpoint to track all available fissures through Cloudfare Workers
-- Utilizes Google Sheets API to track Shop stock
+- Utilizes Warframe's endpoint to get, format, and display game data through discord command

 ## Features
 <p align="center">